-C&R and the World Archery office are working to improve how we can make interpretations more accessible and better communicate with Member Associations, other Committees and other interested parties.
+C&R seeks to release interpretations which are clear, helpful and accessible.
 Not all interpretations are included in the Rule Book.
 Whether or not the Rule Book is revised depends on whether the interpretation is a material clarification in the rule with broad application as opposed to the application of the rule in a particular situation.
 For example, interpretations which relate to whether or not a particular item of equipment is legal are not appropriate for the Rule Book.

 However, C&R recognizes that interpretations can cause confusion.
 For example, a change in the Rules can cause an interpretation to no longer be valid.
 An interpretation is issued based on the laws and bylaws then in effect.
 Rules may be revised by a new law or bylaw, which may make the earlier interpretation no longer valid.
 An example is a change in a bylaw or law as what type of equipment is permitted.
 This may mean that an earlier interpretation as to whether or not a bow is allowed may no longer be accurate.
-In order to lessen the confusion, we have asked the relevant Committees to periodically review its prior interpretations to determine which may no longer be applicable.
+In order to lessen the confusion, C&R, working with the relevant Committees has undertaken a process to review interpretations to determine if they are still appliable.
+Those interpretations which have been determined to be outdated are being marked with a notice to that effect.
 However, those who are relying on an interpretation should follow subsequent rule changes.

-Finally, I would like to express my appreciation to my colleagues, in alphabetical order, Mr. Tom Dielen, Mr. Li Xinping, Mr. Derrick Lovell MBE, Ms. Siret Luik, Ms. Edith Stalter and Mr. Alexandre Vecchio for their hard work on C&R matters.
+I would like to express my appreciation to my colleagues, in alphabetical order, Mr. Choi Kyunghwan, Mr. Tom Dielen, Mr. Derrick Lovell MBE, Ms. Siret Luik, Ms. Constance Terrier and Mr. Alexandre Vecchio for their hard work on C&R matters.
 I am very fortunate to have these colleagues to assist with the sometimes difficult issues with which C&R deals.
 Of course, I would also like to commend the World Archery office, and in particular Ms. Siret Luik, for their expert and professional involvement with C&R matters.
-Finally, on behalf of C&R, I would like to thank the President, the Executive Board, and the Permanent Committees for their confidence and professional cooperation.
+Additionally, on behalf of C&R, I would like to thank the President, the Executive Board, and the Permanent Committees for their confidence and professional cooperation.